Reparative Genealogy Institute

 $375K

-Direct housing wealth transfer to 15 Detroit descendants
+Direct housing wealth transferred to Detroit descendants

 15